 - A book called Bush Vitality.
 The first part of the book helps the reader to quickly and easily assess the health of their bush block through a simple scoring system.
 The second part gives guidance on how to improve bush health.
-The full reference for this book is on page 34.
-This book is also available from Greater Wellington Regional Council. - A kit called FORMAK.
+The full reference for this book is on page 34 - A kit called FORMAK.
 This kit includes guidance on how to assess the health of a bush block and to monitor changes over time.
 The kit can be purchased and training in its use is available.
-For more information visit www.formak.co.nz. - Various websites (See list on page 33).
+For more information visit www.formak.co.nz - Various websites (See list on page 33) 8

-Fencing to exclude stock

-Keeping stock out of your bush remnant should be your top priority.
+Fencing to exclude stock Keeping stock out of your bush remnant should be your top priority.